 The short answer is, "You can do."

 We all know that butter makes things better!
 So a big square of butter on top of your vegetables will help their flavor.

-For a simpled buttered vegetables, I like to add extra salt, cracked black pepper and a pinch of brown sugar.
-This makes the butter taste amazing over the hot veg!
+But for these simple buttered vegetables, I like to add salt, cracked black pepper and a pinch of brown sugar into butter and broth to really boost the butter flavor.